mheap/nexmo-developer/_use_cases/en/voice-call-websocket-python.md

 ## Write your event webhook

-Stub out a webhook that Nexmo's servers can call to update you about call events.
+Stub out a webhook that Vonage's servers can call to update you about call events.
 We won't use the request data in this tutorial, so just return an `HTTP 200` response (`success`):

 ```python
 @app.route("/webhooks/event", methods=["POST"])